livekit/track-processors-js/README.md

-# LiveKit stream processors
+# LiveKit track processors

-A stream processor consists of one or multiple transformers.
+A track processor consists of one or multiple transformers.

 ```ts
 // src/index.ts